The Themed Areas at Disney’s All-Star Music Resort

-The combination of the loveliness of its courtyard, its nearness to Melody Hall, and its distance from pool noise makes it, by far, the best choice for most families at All-Star Music.
+It combines the loveliness of its courtyard, nearness to Melody Hall, and distance from pool noise into the better choice among the two preferred areas here.
 Like Calypso, you’ll find both standard rooms and family suites here.

 After the Jazz Inn, you’ll see the Rock Inn on your right…

 …the Broadway Hotel on your left, with a charming little garden right at the edge of the parking lot…